The Academic Podium on UAlbany's uptown campus The Academic Podium on UAlbany's uptown campus

 Jessie Yuan

 Jessie hopes to make a meaningful difference in the world by helping people reach their potential, whether on an individual or systems level, through leadership, research, and counseling.
 She is an undergraduate student of psychology minoring in educational studies.
 She plans to pursue a Master of Clinical Social Work, followed by a PhD in Counseling Psychology.
-Beyond assisting at PULSE, Jessie is a research assistant at ADRP, Middle Earth Crisis Hotline worker, and president of the UA Tango Club.
+Beyond assisting at PULSE, Jessie is a research assistant at ADRP, Middle Earth Crisis Hotline worker, and president of the UAlbany Tango Club.
 They also enjoy journaling, arts and crafts, and skating.

 Collaborators